Skip to Content

 • Cross Carbon Drag: Provides long lasting smoothness to withstand fast, powerful runs from pelagic and large inshore species.

-Buy at Amazon.com Buy at TackleDirect
+Buy on Amazon Buy on TackleDirect

-We earn a commission if you make a purchase, at no additional cost to you.
+“Here at saltedangler.com we participate in affiliate programs and may earn a commission if you make a purchase, at no additional cost to you.”

 Features

-Rugged saltwater reel for inshore or offshore – As I said above, this is a basic and well-built reel that has no frills.
-The construction is solid and if you take meticulous care of it, it should last.
+As I said, this is a basic and well-built reel with no frills.
+The construction is solid, and it should last if you take meticulous care of it.

-Not only does this process create a smooth gear but it also creates a very strong gear as the gears can mesh tightly together.
+Not only does this process create a smooth gear, but it also creates a very strong gear, as the gears can mesh tightly together.

-X-Ship Technology for perfect gear alignment – Shimano’s use of two bearings — one on each end of the pinion gear to support it means that the gears stay in alignment.
-A typical challenge for many reels is that under a heavy load as you get on big saltwater reels is that the torque will have a tendency to twist the gears out of alignment.
+Shimano’s use of two bearings — one on each end of the pinion gear to support it, means that the gears stay aligned.
+A typical challenge for many reels is that under a heavy load, the torque will tend to twist the gears out of alignment as you get on big saltwater reels.

-To me, minimal protection is the use of anti-corrosion ball bearings if not shielded ball bearings.
+To me, minimal protection is the use of anti-corrosion ball bearings, if not shielded ball bearings.

 Features at a Glance